Struc-Bench: Are Large Language Models Really Good at Generating Complex Structured Data?: Scoring

 \subsection{H-Score}

-\paragraph{\LaTeX{}} We use the \href{https://github.com/phfaist/pylatexenc}{\texttt{pylatexenc}} library to parse a given \LaTeX{} table, and walk through the parse-tree structure in the \texttt{tabular} environment to identify the table ``cells''.
+We attach our algorithm to calculate H-Score as Algorithm \ref{H-score pseudo-code}. \paragraph{\LaTeX{}} We use the \href{https://github.com/phfaist/pylatexenc}{\texttt{pylatexenc}} library to parse a given \LaTeX{} table, and walk through the parse-tree structure in the \texttt{tabular} environment to identify the table ``cells''.
 We score the content similarity based on strings within the cells, and score structural similarity based on having the matching number of rows and columns, the same caption, and the same cell alignment.

 \paragraph{HTML} We use the \href{https://pypi.org/project/beautifulsoup4/}{\texttt{beautifulsoup4}} library to parse a given \LaTeX{} HTML snippet and walk through the parse-tree structure in \texttt{<table>}, \texttt{<ul>} or \texttt{<ol>} tags to identify data cells.
 We separately build a tree of white-listed HTML tags to score the structural similarity, traversing an HTML document tree structure, disregarding the actual content within the tags and simplifying it by focusing only on specific HTML tags (defined in RECOGNIZED_HTML_TAGS).
 We score the content similarity based on strings within the cells and score structural similarity based on the similarity of the structure tree and the total number of cells matching.